mbudisic/koopman/README.md

 ## Von Karman street example

 A more realistic application can be found in `examples/VonKarmanStreet.m`.
-Run
+Change your current directory to `koopman/examples` and run

     >> web(publish('VonKarmanStreet'))